-But there's a problem; according to the latest evidence, unconscious bias training, by itself, probably won't help Why?
+But there's a problem; according to the latest evidence, unconscious bias training, by itself, probably won't help

+Why?
 First of all, not all bias is unconscious.
 It's a serious oversimplification to pretend that bias either manifests as open bigotry or purely unconscious bias.
 Social psychology recognises many types of bias including things we'd do openly if it weren't for the social ramifications, feelings we're aware of but ashamed to admit, things we consciously believe due to genuine ignorance, and beliefs we justify on cultural or other grounds.
 These concepts have many names in social psychology - aversive racism, symbolic racism, even colour-blind racism (Noon, 2018; Pearson, Dovidio, & Gaertner, 2009).
 Sexism is similarly complex covering a number of different concepts like hostile sexism and even benevolent sexism (Becker & Wright, 2011).
 The idea that all, or even most prejudice today is entirely unconscious is simply not true.
 Unconscious bias is only one piece of the puzzle.

-Indeed, unconscious bias training, by itself, will probably make things worse In the US, Professors Dobbin and Kalev (2016) looked at over 800 empanies to see how different diversity programmes affected the rtions of ethnic minorities and women in management. ingly, they found that mandatory diversity training made mies less diverse, not more diverse, in their management milarly, Bezrukova and colleagues (2016) looked at ersity training, spanning the last 40 years of ct.
-They found "no compelling evidence that rsity training are sustainable".
-This s bias training serves no purpose at wareness of bias and for giving ng bias (Atewologun, Cornish, & clear; unconscious bias empany any more diverse Kalev, & Kelly, 2007; 🔪 Eaton, 2019).
-Salse sense of POOR RETURNS ON THE USUAL PROGRAMS The three most popular interventions made firms less diverse, not more, because managers resisted strong-arming.
+Indeed, unconscious bias training, by itself, will probably make things worse

+In the US, Professors Dobbin and Kalev (2016) looked at over 800 companies to see how different diversity programmes affected the proportions of ethnic minorities and women in management.
+Surprisingly, they found that mandatory diversity training made these companies less diverse, not more diverse, in their management structures.
+Similarly, Bezrukova and colleagues (2016) looked at 260 studies on diversity training, spanning the last 40 years of research on the subject.
+They found "no compelling evidence that long-term effects of diversity training are sustainable".
+This isn't to say that unconscious bias training serves no purpose at all.
+It is useful for raising awareness of bias and for giving people the tools to start discussing bias (Atewologun, Cornish, & Tresh, 2018).
+But the evidence is very clear; unconscious bias training, by itself, will not make your company any more diverse or inclusive (Dobbin & Kalev, 2016; Dobbin, Kalev, & Kelly, 2007; Kalev, Dobbin, & Kelly, 2006; Noon, 2018; West & Eaton, 2019).
+Believing that it will is lulling yourself into a false sense of security.

+POOR RETURNS ON THE USUAL PROGRAMS

+The three most popular interventions made firms less diverse, not more, because managers resisted strong-arming.